 Since 2016, the Company has been working actively on improving its current situation, especially by actively developing ultra-short term loan business for enterprises and personal loan business, so as to minimize the impact brought by market risks.
 The ultra-short term loan business is designed as a channel for capital operation between banks and companies and is expected to generate considerable income free from market risks by closely communicating with banks and companies and making it convenient for companies to obtain loans and raise funds.
-The personal loan business, which mainly refers to "Shu Lou Dai" (贖樓貸) business, provides funding services for vendors to release their property mortgage with banks.
-As purchase and sale agreement has been entered into, the source of repayment is certain, thus it is generally free from market risks.
+The personal loan business, which mainly refers to real estate backed loans.
+Although the trading volume of the current real estate market has declined, the Company controls the ratio between the loan amount and the collateral value, and the risk is basically controllable.

-(4) Operational Risk
+1.4 Operational Risk

-The Company has marketing department, risk management department, loan center and audit department, which are clearly separate and independent from each other without hierarchical relationship.
+The Company has marketing department, risk management department and audit department, which are clearly separate and independent from each other without any hierarchical relationship.

-The market department is responsible for collection of customers' information and preparation of project reports; the risk management department reviews such project reports, issues risk opinion and formulates conditions precedent for granting loans; the loan center reviews whether the customer fulfills such conditions precedent and grants loans; and the audit committee will review and audit the whole workflow.
+The marketing department is responsible for the collection of customers' information and preparation of project reports.
+The risk management department reviews such project reports, issues risk opinion and formulates conditions precedent for granting loans, and reviews whether the customer fulfills such conditions precedent.
+The audit committee will review and audit the whole workflow.

-The Company has operational departments independent to each other and its workflow has been practiced for years, which eliminates the risk arising from operation errors of its internal staffs and failure of systems.
+The Company has operational departments independent of each other and its workflow has been practiced for years, which eliminates the risk arising from operation errors of its internal staffs and failure of systems.

 Operation of the Company's products is generally standardized, and customer identification process and conditions for granting loans are well established and updated constantly in pace with environmental changes.
-The Company's risk management personnel are professionals with extensive risk management experience and can assess the customers' risks properly.
-The staffs in the Company's loan center are all seasoned financial management experts and can make accurate judgments on whether conditions for granting loans are fulfilled.
+The Company's risk management personnel are professionals with extensive risk management experience and can assess the customers' risks properly and make accurate judgments on whether conditions for granting loans are fulfilled.
 Employees of the Company's audit department are specialists with profound financing, financial and auditing experience and can evaluate and cope with the external risks identified in the whole workflow.